MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/service-dataflows-promote-certify.md

 This article describes
 * Promoting a dataflow (dataflow owner or any user with member permissions on the workspace where the dataflow is located)
-* Certifying a dataflow (authorized dataflow certifier, as determined by the Tenant admin)
+* Certifying a dataflow (authorized dataflow certifier, as determined by the tenant administrator)

-For information about setting up dataflow certification (tenant admin), see [Set up dataset and dataflow certification](../admin/service-admin-setup-certification.md)
+For information about setting up dataflow certification (tenant administrator), see [Set up dataset and dataflow certification](../admin/service-admin-setup-certification.md)

 ## Promote a dataflow